Suriname

 Compliance monitoring

-According to the ESIA guidelines, monitoring of environmental conditions is a requirement.
+Not specified in the SB 2025, But according to the ESIA guidelines, monitoring of environmental conditions is a requirement.
 The proponent submits a monitoring plan and environmental management plan with the ESIA report.
-Annex 12 of the EIA guidelines gives extensive instructions for developing an environmental management system and plan.
+Annex 12 of the guidelines gives extensive instructions for developing an environmental management system and plan.
 The guidelines state that the proponent is obliged to implement the proposed plan.
 The proponent also needs to conduct mandatory monitoring if it is required as an outcome of the ESIA.

-According to the guidelines, NIMOS/NMA and the permitting agency review the monitoring results and post-decision evaluation every year, taking into account the implementation of the Environmental Management Plan.
-On the basis of the monitoring results, the permitting agency and NIMOS/NMA may require additional mitigation measures and/or requirements to the permit.
+According to the guidelines, NMA and the permitting agency review the monitoring results and post-decision evaluation every year, taking into account the implementation of the Environmental Management Plan.
+On the basis of the monitoring results, the permitting agency and NMA may require additional mitigation measures and/or requirements to the permit.

 Non-compliance penalties